Skip to content

 Fog Of War States

-Each player or guild should track tile knowledge in bands.
+Each player or guild tracks tile knowledge per hex in the following bands.

 unknown